 - Inclusion and Equity Committee

 Physics and Astronomy are best done in an inclusive environment.
 The students, staff, and faculty of the Department of Physics and Astronomy are committed to professional interactions, with respect and consideration of the rich and diverse backgrounds of all its members.
-We expect each member of our Department to encourage and support a culture of equality and inclusion of all social identities in all activities in which we participate, and to uphold all Ohio University diversity policies.
+We expect each member of our Department to encourage and support a culture of equity and inclusion of all social identities in all activities in which we participate, and to uphold all Ohio University diversity policies.

 - Reporting with The Office of Community Standards and Student Responsibility (CSSR) ("Community Standard Incident report", "Sexual Misconduct, Relationship Violence, and Stalking Incident Report" and "Academic Misconduct Incident Report"): The Office of Community Standards and Student Responsibility aims to advance the educational mission of Ohio University and the Division of Student Affairs by providing meaningful opportunities for students to learn what it means to be a member of the Ohio University community and the Bobcat Family.

 - Reporting with The Office of University Equity and Civil Rights Compliance (ECRC) ("Sexual misconduct" and "Discrimination/bias"): ECRC ensures that the University maintains an employment and educational environment that is free from discrimination and harassment.
-ECRC monitors the educational environment and workplace to stop, remediate, and prevent discrimination on the basis of protected status.
+ECRC monitors the educational environment and workplace to stop, remediate, and prevent discrimination based on protected status.

-- Reporting with the Title IX officer: The Title IX Coordinator can be reached by email at firstname.lastname@example.org or by phone at 740-593-9140.
+- Reporting with the Title IX officer: The Title IX Coordinator can be reached by email at email@example.com or phone at 740-593-9140.